 Welcome to the Learning Support Department.
 The Department supports students who experience some difficulties with their learning , including those with a Statement of Special Educational Need.

-The department consists of the SENCo, Mrs A. Brodie, a Learning Support Teacher, Mrs A. Davis, and a large team of Teaching Assistants (TAs) who provide in-class support across the curriculum.
+The department consists of the SENCo, Mrs P Martin, a Learning Support Teacher, Mrs A. Davis, and a large team of Teaching Assistants (TAs) who provide in-class support across the curriculum.
 We liaise closely with external professionals and the Team includes a TA, Mrs M. Bunyan, who oversees provision for students with significant medical needs .

 We keep teaching and pastoral staff informed of students' special educational needs and disabilities in order to maximise their progress and ensure understanding of their difficulties.
 We offer a wide range of interventions to improve aspects of literacy and numeracy as well as social skills and curriculum support.
 The main teaching room is E2 which also provides recreational and homework support during break and lunchtime.